Ricardo (footballer, born 1976)

-He spent most of his professional career with Boavista and Sporting CP, helping the former to its only Primeira Liga title and appearing in 158 official matches with the latter, winning one Taça de Portugal.
+He spent most of his career with Boavista and Sporting CP, helping the former to its only Primeira Liga title and appearing in 158 official matches with the latter, winning one Taça de Portugal.
 He moved abroad in his 30s, representing mainly Betis.

-Ricardo won 79 caps for Portugal, playing in two World Cups and as many European Championships, notably reaching the final at Euro 2004.
+Ricardo won 79 caps for Portugal, playing in two World Cups and two European Championships, notably reaching the final at Euro 2004.

 Club career

 Portugal

-Born in Montijo, Setúbal, Ricardo started his career at hometown club C.D.
-Montijo, signing with Boavista F.C. in 1995.
+Born in Montijo, Setúbal, Ricardo started his career at hometown club Montijo, signing with Boavista in 1995.
 After initially battling for first-choice status with William Andem he became first-choice, and appeared in 28 matches in the Chequereds 2000–01 conquest of the Primeira Liga championship, the club's only title in its history.

 Ricardo was one of the latter team's most influential players in their 2002–03 campaign in the UEFA Cup, in a run that would only stop in the competition's semi-finals.
-On 9 May 2003, through a penalty kick, he scored the only goal of the home win against S.C.
-Beira-Mar.
+On 9 May 2003, through a penalty kick, he scored the only goal of the home win against Beira-Mar.

 In the following off-season, Ricardo joined Sporting CP for a fee of €7 million and 20% from the value of any future transfer.
-An undisputed starter from his beginnings, he backstopped the side to the final of the 2004–05 UEFA Cup, a 3–1 loss to PFC CSKA Moscow (the game was played at the Estádio José Alvalade).
+An undisputed starter from his beginnings, he backstopped the side to the final of the 2004–05 UEFA Cup, a 3–1 loss to CSKA Moscow (the game was played at the Estádio José Alvalade).